-In late 2017, Gabriel Fava, Joaquin Gomez (both Argentina), and I traveled to the central-eastern part of the little-visited Northern Patagonian Ice Field, approximately 20km north of Cerro Arenales.
-We were familiar with a few climbing-focused expeditions to this area, which encompasses the zone around Cerro Cachet, by New Zealand climbers in 1969–1970 and 1971–1972 and Chilean climbers in 2007 (see AAJ 1971, 1973, and 2008).
+In late 2017, my guides Gabriel Fava and Joaquin Gomez (both Argentina), and I traveled to the central-eastern part of the little-visited Northern Patagonian Ice Field, approximately 20km north of Cerro Arenales.
+We were familiar with a few climbing-focused expeditions to this area, which encompasses the zone around Cerro Cachet, by New Zealand climbers in 1969–1970 and 1971–1972 and Chilean climbers in 2007.
 The modern-day Patagonian explorer Camilo Rada was a part of this latter expedition—in fact, most of the info we obtained before our trip was firsthand knowledge from Camilo transmitted to Gabriel.

 From Coyhaique, we drove 280km south to Puerto Bertrand, a small village of 50 inhabitants.
 From there, we traveled west, using a boat to cross the Bertrand and Plomo lakes.
 We walked three days, crossing rivers and streams—some by foot and others, like the Soler and Cacho rivers, by riding our packhorses—to reach the eastern bank of the Nef Glacier.
 We crossed this 4km-wide and very crevassed glacier to establish a camp at 966m on the moraine of the glacier’s western bank.